oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 ### 3.3.5 Inheritance Example

 JADN v2.0 introduces inheritance features to support constructing DataType inheritance hierarchies.
 This example uses concepts inspired by the [[CityGML](#citygml)] and [[CityJSON](#cityjson)] geographic modeling languages to provide an introduction to the use of inheritance in JADN.
 An overview of the key types defined in this example and their inheritance relationships is shown in Figure 3-18.
+This description focuses on the inheritance-related aspects of the model; the JIDL for the complete model is provided in [Appendix E.2](#e2-inheritance-example-jidl).

 ###### Figure 3-18 -- Basic Inheritance Example Overview